tommlogan/access_to_essentials/README.md

-# Resilience as access to essential services: A Framework and Approach for Measurement
+# Resilience as access to essential services: A Methodology and Approach for Measuring and Operationalizing Community Resilience

 Tom M Logan
 www.tomlogan.co.nz

 #### Please cite this code as:
+Logan, T. M. & Guikema, S. D. Reframing Resilience: Equitable Access to Essential Services.
+Risk Analysis (2020)

 This repo provides information and code on how to conduct the equitable access to essentials (EAE) approach to community resilience.